liuandy1207/notes/topics/c/model.md

 Each stack frame contains:
 - The values of each parameter
 - All local data (variables and constants) within the function block.
+  - The intial values of local data are set when their definition is encountered.
 - The return address (location inside the calling function).

+**Pass by Value**
+When a stack frame is created, a **COPY** of each parameter and the return address is placed in the stack frame. <br>

+**Uninitialized Memory**
+For global data, C automatically initializes the variable to `0`. <br>
+However, it is good style to intialize global variables explicitly.

+For local data, C writes an arbitrary initial value.